Wayne Cashman: Coaching career

 After his retirement as a player, Cashman went into business for himself.
 However when his old teammate Phil Esposito became general manager of the New York Rangers he hired Cashman as a scout.
 Then when the Rangers fired their head coach Esposito had Cashman help coach the team, and subsequently when they hired their new head coach Tom Webster he asked Cashman to stay on as an assistant, which he did for five seasons.
+He then served four years as an assistant for the Tampa Bay Lightning from 1992-93 till 1995-96.
+Esposito described Cashman as coach stating "He's a special guy because he can handle any kind of situation with a player, whether that player likes him or not."
+Following this he served as an assistant coach for the San Jose Sharks for one season in 1996-97.

-He then served four years as an assistant for the Tampa Bay Lightning.
-He was appointed head coach of the Philadelphia Flyers for the 1997-98 season and held that post for 61 games until he was replaced by Roger Neilson; he served thereafter as the team's assistant coach.
-He was also on the coaching staff of Team Canada in the 1998 Olympics in Nagano, Japan, as an assistant to Marc Crawford.
+He was then appointed head coach of the Philadelphia Flyers for the 1997-98 season and held that post for 61 games coaching the team to a 32-20-9 record, until he was replaced by Roger Neilson; he served thereafter as the team's assistant coach till the 1999-2000 season.
+He also on the coaching staff of Team Canada in the 1998 Olympics in Nagano, Japan, as an assistant to Marc Crawford.
+Cashman then spent the 2000-01 season as head coach of the Pensacola Ice Pilots of the ECHL.
+He coached the team to a 27-40 record missing the postseason.
 He then returned to Boston as an assistant coach with the Bruins from 2001 until 2006.